2021 Tax Salary Guide

-Our 2020 Tax Salary Guides provide an overview of recruitment and remuneration for tax professionals across the UK, US and Asia.
+Our 2021 Tax Salary Guide provides an overview of recruitment and remuneration for tax professionals across the UK, Asia and the US.

 To request your copy please fill out this form.

 In the wake of what has been a year like no other, we are now seeing the signs of markets around the world emerging from the pandemic, or at least becoming more accustomed to this new business environment.
 Whilst this “new-norm” will challenge our personal and professional lives forever and in turn, how businesses respond, we are all experiencing a return to what was the levels of activity seen in the tax market back in 2019.

 Well, everything really; In line with global trends, the tax market saw a severe tightening in demand for tax talent at the end of Q1 2020.
 Professional services hiring essentially stopped in early Q2.
 Tax hires that did take place were into industry roles where either process had started pre-March, or they were into sectors largely resilient to the surrounding crisis.
 As we moved through the year closer to Q4 where countries around the world still experienced some form of lockdown restrictions, signs were there that the market was starting to move as businesses quickly adapted to remote working.